Last Updated on

 12. Ask for a Massage

-It would be great for a woman in labour at times to get a massage from her partner.
+It would be great for a woman in labour to get a massage, especially in the lower back area.
 This can help in reducing the pain sensations in the brain and help bring down the pain that the woman is going through during labour.
 Additionally, a massage from the partner has a psychological effect, too, wherein the woman feels cared for and supported by her partner.
 This can also help in speeding up the process a lot.

 13. Take Walks